briancaffey/cdk-django/README.md

 ## About this construct library

-`django-cdk` is a construct library for AWS Cloud Development Kit (CDK) that I wrote to learn more about infrastructure as code.
+`cdk-django` is a construct library for AWS Cloud Development Kit (CDK) that I wrote to learn more about infrastructure as code.
 It it focuses on showing how to build AWS infrastructure to support Django applications.
 I recommend that you only use this construct library as a reference for your own applications.

 There are four major constructs in this library: